 BENEFITS OF JOINING

-CAP was established in 1971 and represents the interests of over 40 000 planners across the Commonwealth.
+CAP represents the interests of over 40,000 planners in more than 30 countries across the Commonwealth.
 Our Mission is the advancement of urban and regional planning across the Commonwealth to meet the challenges of urbanisation and the sustainable development of human settlements.

 Our work programme addresses the biggest challenges faced by Commonwealth planners including climate change, health, capacity building, food security, planning education, resilience and gender.Through these initiatives and the promotion of improved forms of participatory governance and new approaches to urban planning we aim to help achieve a more sustainable future for all.These challenges are often made worse by planning resources being very limited particularly in those countries experiencing the most rapid urban growth; also in many smaller countries planning education is virtually nonexistent.
 CAP provides an opportunity for planners across the Commonwealth to share experiences and work together to help tackle these and other issues.

 Much of the work is undertaken on a voluntary basis but we also receive funding for specific projects from a number of sources including the Commonwealth Foundation and UN Habitat.